 The development of a framework "railway digital enabler" will cover the entire railway sector to gain on efficient implementation in the real world as a second step.
 Developing a digital twin within each railway/stakeholder's domain/subdomain would instead lead to possible incompatibility of assets or processes once applied together in the network and leading therefore to the need of further patches and adaptations.
 The transversal topic on digitalisation will support operational processes and activities of the FAs and especially their implementation of the related use cases.
 It will take into account the System Pillar (SP) CONOPS (Concept of Operation) of the rail system as well as definitions of SP-architectures and SP-interfaces.
 Requirements, implementation and data for the digital twins are responsibility of the FA.
-The transversal topic on digital topics will support this by three aspects: Firstly the Digital Twins support for operational processes of the FA by composition of reusable, blackbox, compiled, digital interoperable model units of components, subsystems, executing in a federated simulation runtime environment the DT to provide suitable analysis tools (e.g. root-cause analysis).
+The transversal topic on digital topics will support this by three aspects: Firstly, the Digital Twins support for operational processes of the FA by composition of re-usable, blackbox, compiled, digital interoperable model units of components, subsystems, executing in a federated simulation runtime environment the DT to provide suitable analysis tools (e.g. root-cause analysis).
 Secondly the TT will develop and provide a Digital Twins Design toolbox (design-time) to model development tools for design as well as for validation, verification and test; to model registry and discovery services and to model Interoperability validation tools.
-Thirdly TT will provide a Federated dataspace to feed digital twins in order to ensure a common Ontology, Identity and Trust management, Federation Services, Data Assets registry and discovery services, Data Distribution Services, Data stream management, cyber security etc.
+Thirdly TT will provide a Federated Rail dataspace to feed digital twins in order to ensure a common Ontology, Identity and Trust management, Federation Services, Data Assets registry and discovery services, Data Distribution Services, Data stream management, cyber security etc. In addition, TT will care about topics of transversal relevance for all FPs and the SP as e.g. support digital engineering, the CDM as well as the application of AI within the digital enablers.